GAGANRAGHAV/Pulse-Vault/README.md

 By incorporating Firebase into the technology stack, PulseVault gains additional functionalities such as secure authentication, real-time data synchronization, cloud storage, and analytics, making it a more comprehensive solution for healthcare data management.
 ## Installation

-To get started with PulseVault, clone the repository and install the dependencies:
+To get started with PulseVault, clone the repository and install the following dependencies:

 ```bash
 git clone https://github.com/yourusername/pulsevault.git